hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 arrived, or the events have become ancient due to the advancement of the "non-ancient event window" and the event is dropped from the buffer.
 This document does not prescribe the existence of the orphan buffer or the method by which events are sorted and emitted in topological order, but it does describe a method by which old events can be dropped.

+#### Birth-Round Filtering

+When an event is created, it is assigned a "birth round".
+This is the most recent consensus round on the node at the time the event is created.
+Two different nodes in the same network might be working on very different moments in the hashgraph timeline.
+One node, Alice, may be working on round 100 while a better-connected or faster node, Bob is working on round 200.
+When Alice creates an event, it will be for birth-round 100, while an event created by Bob at the same instant would be for birth-round 200.

+In a sense, while both events are created at the time wall-clock time, Alice's event is actually older, because of what Alice understood about the state of the world at the time the event was created.

+It is not possible for any one node to get much farther ahead of all other nodes, since the only way to have a newer birth-round is to advance the hashgraph, and that requires 2/3rd of the network by stake weight.
+Therefore, in this example, Alice is not just 100 rounds behind Bob, she must be 100 rounds behind at least 2/3rd of the network by stake weight, or, Bob is lying.
+He may create events at round 200, but not actually have a hashgraph that has advanced to that round.

+Each event must be validated using the roster associated with its birth-round.
+If Alice is far behind Bob and receives an event for a birth-round she doesn't have the roster for, then she cannot validate the event.
+So the Event Intake module must either buffer incoming events until the current consensus round has advanced far enough to have a roster for the birth-round of buffered events, or Event Intake should just drop events with no corresponding roster.

+If the event has been dropped, it is possible to fetch missing events from peers using Gossip or, if the nodes has fallen so far behind it can no longer fetch events from peers in gossip, then the node will reconnect.

+While this document does not strictly define the behavior (see the design docs for Event Intake), whichever of these behaviors are chosen will work within the architecture of this system.
+Note that birth-round filtering happens before validation.

+#### Self Events

+Events are not only given to the Event Intake system through gossip.
+Self events (those events created by the node itself) are also fed to Event Intake.
+These events **may** bypass some steps in the pipeline.
+For example, self-events do not need validation.
+Likewise, when replaying events from the pre-consensus event buffer, those checks are not needed (since they have already been proved valid and are in topological order).

+#### Peer Discipline

+During the validation process, if an event is invalid, it is rejected, and this information is passed to the Sheriff module so the offending node may be disciplined.
+Note that the node to be disciplined will be the node that sent this bad event to us, not the origin node.
+This information (which node sent the event) must be captured by Gossip and passed to Event Intake as part of the event metadata.

 #### Assigning Generations